ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 ##### SESSION_ID

-This is the unique number of the session
+This is the unique number of the session.

 ##### NLS_USE